Christian J. Stoeckert, Jr., Ph.D.

 Johns Hopkins University, 1982.

-Description of Research ExpertiseDr.
-Stoeckert directs the Computational Biology and Informatics Laboratory.
-The goal of our work is to help make sense of the enormous amount of biomedical data.
-To that end, we are developing tools that enable researchers to mine and integrate data from a variety of different sources and types of experiments.
+Description of Research ExpertiseThe goal of Dr. Stoeckert's work has been to help make sense of the enormous amount of biomedical data.
+To that end, he has been involved in projects that developed tools that enable researchers to mine and integrate data from a variety of different sources and types of experiments.

 To maximize the utility of data warehouses, we must have ways to represent and store data that enables researchers to make connections between experiments and between data from different types of experiments.
-Therefore, part of my group is involved in knowledge representation and developing ontologies, which standardizes data through the use of controlled vocabularies and relationships.
-Our goal is to provide the tools, including ontologies, to allow people to annotate their experiments or mark up their papers in a way that another researcher could efficiently search for and combine particular kinds of results from a variety of sources.
+Therefore, part of my group was involved in knowledge representation and developing ontologies, which standardizes data through the use of controlled vocabularies and relationships.
+Our goal was to provide the standards, including ontologies, to allow people to annotate their experiments or mark up their papers in a way that another researcher could efficiently search for and combine particular kinds of results from a variety of sources.
 We have been applying these to clinical epidemiological datasets available through ClinEpiDB.

 We work with a number of groups on ontology projects, including the Ontology for Biomedical Investigations Consortium which is a member of the Open Biological and Biomedical Ontologies (OBO) Foundry.

 The TURBO (Transforming and Unifying Research with Biomedical Ontologies) project uses the expressive power of ontologies in graph databases to represent and integrate clinical data.
 Powerful searches of individual medications and diagnosis codes are made possible through association to ontology classes of drug roles and diseases.